 5. Russia

-Russian tourist visas (both paper and e-visa) require travel medical insurance valid in Russia for the entire stay.
-Minimum coverage is usually €30,000 / $30,000.
-The policy must specifically mention coverage in Russia.
+Russian tourist visas require medical insurance valid in Russia with minimum coverage of €30,000 / $30,000.

 6. Turkey